 Many of us operate from a place of fear, but fear destroys intimacy.
-We are afraid to truly reveal ourselves, especially our negative qualities, perpetuating a feeling of loneliness.
+We're afraid to truly reveal ourselves, especially our negative qualities, perpetuating a feeling of loneliness.
 This reaffirms the power acceptance can have in developing intimacy.
 We spend too much time pretending that we don’t have any fears, faults, or failures.
 We hide from our fears.
-We protect our faults as though they are more acceptable than the mistakes of others, and we ignore our failures even though that’s what makes us human.
+We protect our faults as though they're more acceptable than the mistakes of others, and we ignore our failures even though that’s what makes us human.

 “And now that you don’t have to be perfect, you can be good.” - John Steinbeck

 No one is perfect, and as soon as we relieve ourselves, and others, from the pressure to be perfect, we can be real.
 This level of communication bonds a couple and forms incredible intimacy.
 We all need a lighthouse to navigate ourselves through our darkness and the storms that inevitably crash through our lives.
 Your relationship should serve as a safe place.

 Level #7: Legitimate Needs

 As humans we all have basic legitimate needs: physical, emotional, intellectual, and spiritual ones.
 Although we know what our legitimate demands are, they’re quickly forgotten, unmet, and not communicated.
 Our culture is so consumed with fulfilling your wants, but happiness is not found in your wants – it's found in your needs.
 You thrive when your needs are being met.

 Happiness is not found in your wants – it's found in your needs.
 You thrive when your needs are being met.

 In the initial stages of dating try replacing the question “What do you want?” with “What do you need?”
 Don’t stop asking this question throughout your relationship!
 How is your relationship meeting your legitimate needs and those of your partner?
 Because this level of communication is the essence of true intimacy.